algorithmica-org/algorithmica/content/english/hpc/analyzing-performance/gcd.md

 Its running time is still logarithmic, which is even easier to show because in each of these identities one of the arguments is divided by 2 — except for the last case, in which the new first argument, an absolute difference of two odd numbers, will be even and thus will be divided by 2 on the next iteration.

-What makes this algorithm especially interesting to us is that the only arithmetic operations it uses are binary shifts, comparisons and substractions, all of which typically take just one cycle.
+What makes this algorithm especially interesting to us is that the only arithmetic operations it uses are binary shifts, comparisons and subtractions, all of which typically take just one cycle.

 ### Implementation